pluscloudopen/docs/content/en/docs/working-with-pco/volumes-snap-back/_index.md

 With "**Update Metadata**" you can manage the volume metadata.
 You find pre-defined metadata definitions which you can use or you can define custom metadata with the "**Custom**" field.
 The max length for a single key is 255 characters.

+### Accept Transfer

+When you are transferring volumes from one project to another you can accept a transfer with clicking on "Accept Transfer".
+Transfers are initiated from the command line with ``openstack volume transfer request``.
+With that the owner of a volume creates a transfer request and sends the transfer ID and a key to the receiver of the volume.
+The receiver clicks on "Accept Transfer" and enters the transfer ID and key to receive the volume.

 ### Create Volume

 In order to create a new volume you click on "+Create Volume" and then you are stepped through a few menus to define the new volume